Simulation framework

 • Execute the setDomain() function, which sets the domain in pixels and physical coordinates and creates the variable arrays.

 • Set the initial conditions in primitive variables (into the simulation object’s V array).
-This operation is implemented in each problem setup class (see Hydro problem setups).
+This operation is implemented in each problem setup (see Problem setups).
 The primitive variable fields are listed below.

-• If the physical setup contains gravity, execute setGravityPotentials().
+• If the physical setup contains gravity, execute the solveGravity() function with initial_setup=True.

 The documentation of Simulation contains further details about the inner workings of the Ulula hydro solver.
 Ulula can save the current state of a simulation to an hdf5 file (see the save() function).
 The load() function loads such a file and recovers a Simulation object identical to the one saved.
 The simulation can then be plotted or continued, meaning that the files serve as both snapshot and restart files.